A Peek Inside My 7 Figure Real Estate Portfolio: 2018 Q1/Q2 Update

 Updated: Apr 2

 A profitable exit on a risky investment (finally!), a dump of (awful) Lending Club loans, and a new long-term hold to avoid taxes indefinitely (with "defer, defer and die").

 This is an older update of the continuing series on my portfolio.
 The latest Q4 2019 update of this article is available here.
-(Usual disclaimer: I'm just an investor and not a financial advisor or attorney.
+(Usual disclaimer: I'm just an investor and not a registered financial advisor or attorney.
 Consult your own financial professional before making any financial decisions).
 This is a continuing series, where I lift the veil on my real estate portfolio (and the little bit I have left in alternative finance).
 First I'll give a quick summary of my risk profile and preferences.
 Then I'll talk about what's changed since 2017, and finally the details of each individual investment.